White-Hat-007/CYBER-SECURITY-INTERNSHIP/README.md

-# 🔍 Reconnaissance & Vulnerability Assessment Report
+# 🔍 Reconnaissance & Vulnerability Assessment

 This task involved performing reconnaissance and vulnerability assessment on a target **Linux Virtual Machine (VM)** using tools like **Nmap** and **Wireshark** to uncover active services, analyze traffic, and assess potential security risks.